Aner-Git/pipeline/README.md

 $t1->setNext($t2);

+//some initial input for the pipeline
 $input = [];

 $t1->handle($input);

 ```
 but this is clearly a pain!
+And still entail us with lots of work (Excption, errors, control).

 So, lets use the Task class.
-Conceptually a higher level vs a Handler.
+The Task class is conceptually at a higher level vs a AbstractHandler.
 We'll also use the Pipeline class to 'simplify' the pipleline operations